New-Bamboo/tate-explorer-elixir/README.md

 Data is available at: <https://github.com/tategallery/collection> in csv format.

-Being built with Elixir, Dynamo and Postgresql.
+Being built with Elixir, Dynamo, Postgresql and Redis.

 Assuming all dependencies are met: